 One of the first things to keep in mind when handicapping NFL games is that this is a week-to-week league.
 Of course, a team's current form does matter, but last week's result doesn't dictate next week's result from a gambling perspective.

 Statistical trends can always be viewed in such a light where they go both ways, but many get thrown out the window very quickly in the NFL and overreacting to them can be a huge mistake.
-Analyze teams and NFL betting lines on a week-to-week basis, taking previous results into account but not using those scores alone to make bets the following week.
+Analyze teams and odds on a week-to-week basis, taking previous results into account but not using those scores alone to make bets the following week.

 There's always an explanation as to why that spread/total dropped or ballooned (depending which side you're on) in the days leading up to the game.
 It's important to be aware of how the line moves and doing some homework throughout the week can help determine the cause of the odds change.
 This can also involve having multiple accounts for NFL handicapping online and shopping around those sportsbooks for the most advantageous line possible.